-^{394.} See Trial Tr.
+&lt;sup>394 See Trial Tr.
 (Grant) 696:6-11 (describing similarities in screen size, portability, and other features between smartphones and the Switch); Ex.
 Expert 6 (Hitt) ¶¶ 87-91.

-^{395.} See Trial Tr.
+&lt;sup>395 See Trial Tr.
 (Sweeney) 139:17-18 ("The performance of Fortnite and Nintendo Switch is similar to many smartphones."); id.
 140:8-9 ("The performance of Fortnite on smartphones and Switch is similar.").

-^{396.} See Trial Tr.
+$^{396}$ See Trial Tr.
 (Evans) 1459:5-1461:20; Trial Tr.
 (Sweeney) 140:9-11.

-^{397.} The Court notes that Epic Games' proposed product market includes both iPhone and iPad devices, without regard to whether these iPad devices are limited to those relying on cellular connections or not.
-Indeed, notwithstanding the distinction raised by some Epic Games witnesses, Epic Games states in its final proposed findings of facts and conclusions of law that "[t]here are no differences between iOS and iPadOS that are relevant to the facts herein."
-Epic Games FOF \P 25 n.1.
+&lt;sup>397 The Court notes that Epic Games' proposed product market includes both iPhone and iPad devices, without regard to whether these iPad devices are limited to those relying on cellular connections or not.
+Indeed, notwithstanding the distinction raised

-Xbox because of the similarities in the hardware of these devices.
-In contrast, Microsoft considers the Switch as competition to the Xbox but "to a much lesser extent."398 In relation to other devices, Ms. Lori Wright, Microsoft's Vice President of Xbox Business Development, noted that Microsoft does not consider cellular or tablet devices such as the iPhone or iPad as competitors to the Xbox.399
+Based on the business models and choices undertaken by the players in the console gaming market, both Microsoft and Sony are in more direct competition with each other, while the Nintendo Switch remains more distantly in the competitive orbit of these two devices.
+Microsoft considers Sony's PlayStation a "direct competitor" to the Xbox because of the similarities in the hardware of these devices.
+In contrast, Microsoft considers the Switch as competition to the Xbox but "to a much lesser extent."
+In relation to other devices, Ms. Lori Wright, Microsoft's Vice President of Xbox Business Development, noted that Microsoft does not consider cellular or tablet devices such as the iPhone or iPad as competitors to the Xbox.
+399 by some Epic Games witnesses, Epic Games states in its final proposed findings of facts and conclusions of law that "[t]here are no differences between iOS and iPadOS that are relevant to the facts herein."
+Epic Games FOF $\P$ 25 n.1.